KurtE/Raspberry_Pi/Readme.md

     opkg install alsa-dev

+Note: on some systems, the install of libasound did not create the library file:
+/usr/lib/libasound.so ,but instead created version 2 specific files.
+That is in that directory, there were two files: libasound.so.2 which then points to libasound.so.2.0.0.
+In these cases our links with just -lasound will fail.  two ways to fix:

+    1) Make our own link: ln -s /dev/lib/libasound.so.2.0.0 /dev/lib/libasound.so
+    2) change our link to: -l:libasound.so.2

 Update: Not sure if I will need to do this again, but from the beagle bone forum, a better way would be to: